CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 $$

 For example, for $t=-2.8$, $\bar{t}=-2$, $\epsilon_t=0.8$ and $s_t=-1$.
 Eq. {eq}`eq_imginterp` permits computing *virtual*
-sub-images at continuously varying centre points $(u,v)$ and thus building a continuous optimisation framework to the estimation of motion vectors from a pair of images.
+sub-images at continuously varying centre points $(u,v)$ and thus building a continuous optimization framework to the estimation of motion vectors from a pair of images.

-Finding the motion vector $(\delta_x,\delta_y)$ at position $(x,y)$ can be expressed as the following maximisation problem:
+Finding the motion vector $(\delta_x,\delta_y)$ at position $(x,y)$ can be expressed as the following maximization problem:

 $$
 \max_{(x,y)\in\mathcal{D}} \rho(x,y,\delta_x,\delta_y)
 $$ (eq_maximonech)

 which is solved at all grid positions where the motion vector is searched for (see previous step).
-Each optimisation is conducted independently from the others. $\mathcal{D}$ is a validity domain for $(\delta_x,\delta_y)$.
-Eq. {eq}`eq_maximonech` thus defines a two dimensional optimisation problem with domain constraint.
+Each optimization is conducted independently from the others. $\mathcal{D}$ is a validity domain for $(\delta_x,\delta_y)$.
+Eq. {eq}`eq_maximonech` thus defines a two dimensional optimization problem with domain constraint.

 Eq. {eq}`eq_maximonech` is valid for one pair of images.
 In the CIMR sea-ice drift algorithm, we however envision not one pair of (start, end) images but 16 pairs